Skip to main content

 The QLD Node team

-Gregory Pratt, Shivashankar Nagaraj, Sarah Medland, Julie McGaughran, Simone Reynolds, Mark Wenitong, Lyn Griffiths.
+Gregory Pratt, Shivashankar Nagaraj, Sarah Medland, Julie McGaughran, Mark Wenitong, Lyn Griffiths.

 Queensland Node Co-ordinator: Scott Trindall